Lorna Hutson: Life and career

-Hutson was born in Berlin, in what was then West Germany, on 27 November 1958, to John Whiteford Hutson, a British career diplomat, and his wife, Doris Kemp.
+Hutson was born in Berlin on 27 November 1958, to John Whiteford Hutson, a British career diplomat, and his wife, Doris Kemp.
 She attended St Hilary's School, Edinburgh and Tormead School, Guildford.
 She studied at Somerville College, Oxford graduating with an MA (Hons) with first class honours, and received a DPhil in 1983.

 Soon afterwards, Hutson became a junior research fellow at Victoria University of Wellington, New Zealand.
 From 1986 to 1998, she was a lecturer, then reader in English literature, at Queen Mary College, London.
 For the following two years she was professor of English literature at the University of Hull, and then spent four years as a professor in the English department of the University of California, Berkeley.
 In 2004, she returned to the UK to take up the position of Berry Professor of English Literature at the University of St Andrews.
 She was awarded a Guggenheim Fellowship the same year.
 Her book The Invention of Suspicion: Law and Mimesis in Shakespeare and Renaissance Drama won the Roland Bainton Prize for Literature in 2008.
 In 2012 Hutson was Dr Alice Griffin Fellow in Shakespearean Studies at the University of Auckland; she also gave the Oxford Wells Shakespeare Lectures, on the subject of "Circumstantial Shakespeare"; the lectures were published by Oxford University Press under the same title in 2015.

 In 2016 she was elected as a fellow of the British Academy, in May gave the British Academy's Shakespeare Lecture, and in September took up the post of Merton Professor of English Literature, becoming a fellow of Merton College, Oxford.

 Hutson is an honorary fellow of Somerville College.
+She was elected a fellow of the English Association in 2024.